 (Update 2020): Previously, you could use a VPN to sign up to beIN Sports NZ with a debit or credit card from any country.
 However, beIN Sports has lost the broadcasting rights to the EPL this year to Spark Sport.
 And Spark Sport only lets users with a card that’s registered in New Zealand card subscribe.
 So unless you know a friendly Kiwi, you’re stuck.

-Fortunately, Fubo still accept cards from outside the US.
+Fortunately, Fubo still accepts cards from outside the US.
 Follow the steps below to watch all 3 o’clock kick-offs in the UK.

 How to watch 3pm kick-offs: Quick guide